lizardfs/documentation/source/devguide/creating_workspace.rst

 As on any other OS we have no preferences for a IDE on MacOS/X. You can use Xcode, eclipse, netbeans or whatever else fickle's your fancy.

-Our Documentation maintainer uses `Sublime Text 3 <http://www.sublimetext.com/>
-`_ and swears that it is the best editor since the invention of writing, but YMMV ;)
+Our Documentation maintainer uses `Sublime Text3 <http://www.sublimetext.com/>`_ and swears that it is the best editor since the invention of writing, but YMMV.

 To build with your installed gcc6 you will need to set the following variables in your environment before invoking :ref:`cmake`::